 Duke of Edinburgh Award

-Kingsley Academy is delighted to announce that we will be offering the gold award scheme in 2020/21, which allows all our current silver award holders to participate.
+Kingsley Academy is delighted to announce that we will be offering the gold award scheme from September 2022, which allows all our current silver award holders to participate.

 We also saw 12 of our Kingsley Academy sixth form students complete their expedition section of their Gold Award.
 These students hiked through the Dartmoor National Park, enduring extreme winds, fog and dense rain showers.
 Not only did these students show immense determination to complete their expedition, but amazing teamwork and a collectiveness.
 Alongside this, these students have been contributing back to their local community by volunteering at The Mulberry Centre, within West Middlesex Hospital.
 Our students have been a companion for those patients who are receiving lengthy treatments and running coffee mornings to raise valuable funds for the centre.